FRIENDS OF APPALACHIA

 Trip Preparation Meetings

 All ASP volunteers are required to attend and participate in all of our pre-trip meetings, community help opportunities, solicitations and fundraisers.
+Please click CALENDAR tab above.

-Basic Skills Training
+Basic Construction Skills Training

-Everyone needs to wear proper work site attire: long pants, a shirt that tucks in (no sleeveless shirts; no low necklines), work boots (no sneakers).
+In the Monthly Meeting Notice - IF Construction Training is on the agenda, everyone needs to wear proper work site attire: long pants, a shirt that tucks in (no sleeveless shirts; no low necklines), work boots (no sneakers).
 Participants with improper attire will not be able to participate.
 Instruction includes supervised individual practice on the safe use of the circular saw, power drill and hammer among other skills.
-Everyone needs to bring a "Construction Bag" to each meeting (except January) that includes a 16 oz. hammer, a pair of safety glasses, and a pair of work gloves.
-Be sure to mark your name on your tools that you bring, because they will tend to look a lot like somebody else's.
-The same consideration might be given to your work boots.
+Everyone will need to bring a "Construction Bag" to that meeting that includes a 16 oz. hammer, a pair of safety glasses, and a pair of work gloves.
+Be sure to mark your name on your tool bag and tools that you bring, because they will tend to look a lot like somebody else's.

 Expectations during the trip and at the Work Site